About the 2022 Sale & Instructions

-We are pleased to offer 128 restored puzzles (except BR 25/26 and 983), including 27 Pastimes (including 2 listed under “BR”, 2 Pars, 1 VG, 1 Double L, 2 Arteno, 3 Tuck Zag-Zaw, 2 Isabel Ayer, 2 Hamlin (“Little Cup-Up”) and covering just about every price range, era, and size.
-For reasons discussed below, many are being withdrawn from our collection or website.
+We are pleased to offer 101 restored puzzles, including 31 Pastimes with their many figure pieces, 5 U-Nit with their figure pieces more numerous than Pastimes, 5 Waldo Bemis puzzles, 9 Zag-Zaw (Chicago), 1 Tuck Zag-Zaw, 2 Hamlin (“Little Cup-Up”), 4 Pars, and covering just about every price range, era, and size.
+For reasons discussed below, many are been in our collection or website for years.

-We have scanned in all puzzle images and posted them on our website along with descriptions and current bidding on the Sale List page in the Buy Puzzles section, so you can view and study them as you wish.
+We have scanned in all puzzle images and posted them on our website along with descriptions and current bidding on the Sale List page, so you can view and study them as you wish.
 The List Price is the starting price and bids are not accepted below that price; Current Bid Price shows the highest bid received to date (if any) for that puzzle.
 Please note we plan to keep up to date as best we can the Sale List with respect to the latest Current Bid for each puzzle, so you can check the bid status for the puzzles you are interested in before submitting bids.
-If you have questions or don’t have a computer or internet access, we welcome your phone calls and emails.
+If you have questions, we welcome your emails.
 And you will have to email us your bids (much preferred as I can recheck bidding after the close).
 Note: there is no on-line bidding like Ebay.

 1. Restoration